The University of Mount Olive and Lenoir Community College Partner to Enhance College Transfer

 MOUNT OLIVE— According to the U.S. Department of Education’s National Center for Education Statistics, 15 percent of community college students who transfer lose nearly all of their credits in the process, costing them precious time and money.
 Another third lose a significant proportion of their credits.
 In all, students who transfer from any kind of college or university to another lose an average of 13 credits when they do, and nearly 40 percent get no credit for the work they’ve already completed.
 That is exactly what a recent agreement between the University of Mount Olive (UMO) and Lenoir Community College (LCC) plans to guard against.

-The partnership between UMO and LCC is what Tim Woodard, Vice President for Enrollment at UMO, says, “will create an excellent opportunity for community college students to continue their education and prepare them for the future.”
+The partnership between UMO and LCC is what Dr. Philip P. Kerstetter, president of the University of Mount Olive, says will create an excellent opportunity for community college students to continue their education and prepare them for the future.

 Lenoir Community College, a member of the North Carolina Community College System, is a comprehensive two-year public institution.
 The College offers associate degrees, diplomas, or certificates through educational programs in college transfer, business, industry, public services, health sciences, and continuing education for the intellectual, economic, social, and cultural development of students and the community.
 Programs and support services are accessible through traditional and distance learning options.